Normandy massacres

 The Normandy massacres were a series of killings in-which approximately 156 Canadian and two British prisoners of war (POWs) were murdered by soldiers of the 12th SS Panzer Division (Hitler Youth) during the Battle of Normandy in World War II.
 The majority of the murders occurred within the first ten days of the Allied invasion of France.
-The killings ranged in scale from spontaneous murders of individual POWs, to premeditated mass executions.
-Colonel Kurt Meyer, a commander in the 12th SS Panzer Division, was the only perpetrator charged for his role in the atrocities.
+The killings ranged in scale from spontaneous murders of individual POWs, to premeditated mass executions involving dozens of victims.
 The massacres are among the worst war crimes committed against Canadian soldiers in Canada's history.
-One out of every seven Canadian soldiers killed between June 6–11 were murdered after surrendering — a figure that rises to one in five if the range is reduced to June 7–11, when Canadian units started engaging with elements of the 12th SS Panzer Division.

 Background

-The 3rd Canadian Division landed at Juno Beach at approximately 7:45 AM, on June 6, 1944.
+The 3rd Canadian Division landed at Juno Beach at approximately 07:45, on June 6, 1944.
 They were opposed by the German 716th Division, which was at two-thirds strength.
-Juno Beach was secured shortly after 10:00 AM, with Canada incurring hundreds of casualties in the process.
+Juno Beach was secured shortly after 10:00, with Canada incurring hundreds of casualties in the process.
 Most Canadian units failed to achieve their day-one objectives, but nonetheless advanced inland over 7 mi.
-The 12 SS Panzer Division was one of three German armoured divisions that were in reserve relatively close to the Allied beachheads.
-The division was not ordered to counter the Allied attack until after 3:00 PM on June 6, because Adolf Hitler forbade German commanders from using the armoured units in reserve without his explicit consent.
-He took sleeping pills on the night of June 5 and ordered his aides not to wake him; upon stirring at around 9:00 AM on June 6, he insisted on receiving details of the Allied invasion for a few hours before making any decisions.
+The 12th SS Panzer Division was one of three German armoured divisions that were in reserve relatively close to the Allied beachheads.
+The division did not deploy to counter the Allied attack until after 15:00 on June 6 when orders were finally issued by German dictator Adolf Hitler.